-On behalf of the faculty and staff of Bath County High School, we want to welcome our students, parents, and community to a new school year.
-We are excited to welcome the Class of 2022 to our school and look forward to seeing our returning students.
-We also look forward to celebrating the accomplishments of the BCHS Senior Class of 2019
+On behalf on the faculty and staff of Bath County High School, we want to welcome our students, parents, and community to a new school year.
+We are excited to welcome the Class of 2021 to our school and are look forward seeing our returning students.
+We look forward to celebrating the accomplishments of the Class of 2020.

 Bath County Schools